Lab & Testing Services

 Browse our test catalogue.

-Vice-Chair, Department of Laboratory Medicine and Pathobiology - University of Toronto
+Professor, Department of Laboratory Medicine and Pathobiology, University of Toronto

 The Division of Clinical Biochemistry is known as a reference paediatric clinical biochemistry laboratory offering comprehensive and specialized laboratory services and technical/scientific expertise worldwide.
 The laboratory has considerable expertise in dealing with small sample volumes and relevant analytical methods suitable for the analysis of paediatric specimens.